milasudril/mustudio/readme.md

-MuStudio - Music STUdio I/O API:s
+MuStudio - Music STUDio I/O API:s

 The repo contains some classes needed for implementing the I/O backend of a DAW.